primesteam/EcoSeed/README.md

 # Functionality
 Like every micro-controller, **EcoSeed** performs in a loop.
 Thus, it first initializes the necessary modules and then repeatedly does the following actions:
-- rotates the stepper motor with the LDF sensor to detect the best direction according to the sunlight
+- rotates the stepper motor with the LDR sensor to detect the best direction according to the sunlight
 - rotates the flowerpot stepper motor if necessary
 - measures the height, weight and moisture
 - if the time is right, sends the measured data to the server database